Jérémie Carboni: Film and Theatre career

-Carboni began as a production assistant, assistant director and head of development for Stéphane Tchalgadjieff and Danièle Gégauff (Solaris S.A.), producers of film directors Michelangelo Antonioni, Jacques Rivette, Benoît Jacquot, Robert Bresson, Marguerite Duras, Wim Wenders, Wong Kar Wai, Steven Soderbergh, etc.
+Carboni began his career as a production assistant and assistant director for producers Stéphane Tchalgadjieff and Danièle Gégauff, who collaborated with directors such as Michelangelo Antonioni, Marguerite Duras, Wim Wenders, Wong Kar Wai, and Steven Soderbergh.
+He later served as head of development.

-His first film is the documentary Bartleby en coulisses, on the theatrical work of famous writer Daniel Pennac, for the reading-performance of Bartleby, the Scrivener (short story of Herman Melville) at the Théâtre de la Pépinière in Paris (2009).

-In 2013, Carboni founded and became president of Compagnie MIA (Mouvement International Artistique), a theatre company created for French writer Daniel Pennac to produce his shows (Journal d’un corps, L’œil, du loup, Un Amour exemplaire...).
-In the same year, he directed his second movie, a history of electronic music with composers Jean Michel Jarre, Émilie Simon, Teho Teardo, Moriarty (band), François Bayle, etc. The film has been selected and screened in Paris on 19 June 2013, by MusiquePointDoc film festival of La Gaîté Lyrique.

-In 2017, his third film is a portrait of French stylists Marithé et François Girbaud, inventors of skin-tight jeans, baggy trousers and the industrialisation of Stone washing process.

-In 2022, he directed a tribute film on French writer Michel Déon, member of the Académie française and of the literary movement named Les Hussards, born in the 1950s.
-Michel Déon, Jean d'Ormesson, Milan Kundera, Emmanuel Carrère, Xavier Darcos, Yves Boisset, Eric Neuhoff, Antoine Gallimard took part in this film.
+His first film was the documentary Bartleby en coulisses, which focuses on the theatrical work of writer Daniel Pennac in connection with a reading-performance of Bartleby, the Scrivener, a novella by Herman Melville, staged at the Théâtre de la Pépinière in 2009.
+In 2013, Carboni founded and became president of Compagnie MIA (Mouvement International Artistique), a theatre company established to produce shows by French writer Daniel Pennac, including Journal d’un corps, L’œil du loup, and Un amour exemplaire.
+In the same year, he directed his second film, a history of electronic music featuring composers Jean Michel Jarre, Émilie Simon, Teho Teardo, Moriarty (band) and François Bayle.
+The film was selected for and screened on 19 June 2013 at the MusiquePointDoc film festival, held at La Gaîté Lyrique in Paris.
+In 2017, his third film was a portrait of French fashion designers Marithé et François Girbaud, known for popularizing skin-tight jeans, baggy trousers, and the industrialization of the stone-washing process.
+He also directed a tribute film on French writer Michel Déon, a member of the Académie française and of the literary movement Les Hussards, which emerged in the 1950s.
+Notably, Michel Déon, Jean d'Ormesson, Milan Kundera, Emmanuel Carrère, Xavier Darcos, Yves Boisset, Éric Neuhoff, and Antoine Gallimard participated in the film.